enckse/StyleCopCmd/README.md

   -w, --withDebug            Perform checks with debug output -a, --addIns=VALUE         Addin paths to search
-  -k, --keepCache            Allows StyleCop to use caching
+  -k, --keepCache            Allows StyleCop to use caching -t, --terminate            Report a non-zero exit code on violation
 ```